farhinhusain0/aster/README.md

    [!Note]
    If you are using Microsoft Teams, make sure to uncomment the teamsbot service in docker-compose.quick-start.yml before running the command.

 You should now be able to access Aster through http://localhost:5173.
-Simply create a user with the email you use for Slack or Teams, and set up your organization.
+Simply create an account with the email you use for Slack or Teams, and set up your organization.

 ### Updates